 Use the Diagnastics menu items to display and configure basic administrative details of the Managed Switch.
-Under System the following topics are provided to configure and view the system information:
+Under System the following topics are provided to configure and view the system information: This section has the following items:

-Ping Test

-The ping allow you to issue ICMP PING packets to troubleshoot IP connectivity issues.
-The Managed Switch transmit ICMP packets, and the sequence number and roundtrip time are displayed upon reception of a reply.
+Ping Test The Ping Test allows you to issue ICMP PING packets to troubleshoot IP connectivity issues.
+The Managed Switch transmits ICMP packets, and the sequence number and roundtrip time are displayed upon reception of a reply.
+Ping IPv6 Test The Ping IPv6 Test allows you to issue ICMPv6 PING packets to troubleshoot IPv6 connectivity issues.

-4.12.1 Ping Test
+4.14.1 Ping Test